syl20bnr/getdata-005/CookBook.md

 # Cookbook

-The data used in this cookbook are available at the following address: http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data used in this cookbook are available at the following address: http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 To get a description of the study, please visit the URL: